 I’m Bill Henig, the guy who makes these creatures.
 A number of years ago, while sitting around a campfire amassing beer bottles for the recycling bin, I got to thinking.
 I was recycling bottles, but sadly all the caps would end up in a landfill.
 So I came up with my own recycling program.
 I began making art out of discarded bottle caps.

 Once I started making more and more Beerakudas, I soon realized there was a wealth of other interesting recyclables laying around.
 Metal from old heating ducts.
 Leftover two-by-four remnants.
 Wire, webbing, tacks and doodads once belonging to something lost or broken.
 I could see the potential whimsy these pieces of junk might add to my creations.

 Fish are a big part of my life.
 I’ve been an avid fisherman since the age of seven.
 I scuba dive and am fascinated by underwater critters.
 Caps as scales seemed pretty obvious to me so I just went with it.

 What's up with the names?

 I don’t claim to be a fine artist.
 But a lot of time goes into every fish.
-Each cap is individually flattened by hand and securely nailed on to a solid wood base.
+Each cap is individually flattened by hand and securely nailed onto a solid wood base.
 Most of the other parts are wired, tacked or screwed on.
 When I finish a Beerakuda, it has a surprising amount of personality and meaning to me.
-I name each one based on who or what it looks like and write the name on the back.
+I name each one based on who or what it looks like to me and write the name on the back.

 I hope you enjoy exploring my work!